Arie Luyendyk Jr. & Lauren Burnham Head To The Indy 500

 “I told Becca I would choose her every day … It kills me that I’m going back on that, but I have to follow my heart,” he said to the camera during the episode, as reported by The Cut.
 This isn’t the first time that this has happened during the franchise.
 In his stint as The Bachelor, Jason Mesnick dumped his first choice Melissa for the runner-up, Molly on the live After The Rose special.

 But Becca may have her happy ending after all.
-She set to star as The Bachelorette during the next season of the show.
+She is set to star as The Bachelorette during the next season of the show.
 And in a bit of a spoiler alert, she recently told Good Morning America that she’s engaged to one of the suitors from her season.
 Fans will be able to see all the drama unfold when The Bachelorette premieres on Monday on ABC.

 As for Arie and Lauren, during an appearance on The View, the engaged couple shared that they plan to say their vows in Maui, early next year, on January 12.
 Arie revealed that they’ve chosen to say “I do” at the Haiku Mill which has “this beautiful, old world feel with a lot of vines and greenery.”
 While a segment of The Bachelor’s fandom might want to tune in, they won’t get their wish as the couple confessed that they don’t want the ceremony televised.
 It’s going to be a “private wedding” without 100 friends and loved ones, he disclosed.